Skip to content

 Planning a Towing Trip

 Route planning is critical when towing with an EV.
 Use apps like A Better Route Planner (ABRP) that let you input trailer weight and get adjusted range estimates.
 Build in extra time for charging stops.
-DC fast charging from 10-80% is the most efficient window, so plan stops around that range.
+DC fast charging from 10 to 80 percent is the most efficient window, so plan stops around that range.

-Towing typically reduces EV range by 30-50%, depending on the weight of the trailer, your speed, terrain, and wind conditions.
-A 3,000 lb trailer at highway speeds on flat roads will reduce range by roughly 20-30%.
-Add hills or headwind and reductions can reach 50-60%.
+Towing typically reduces EV range by 30 to 50 percent, depending on the weight of the trailer, your speed, terrain, and wind conditions.
+A 3,000 lb trailer at highway speeds on flat roads will reduce range by roughly 20 to 30 percent.
+Add hills or headwind and reductions can reach 50 to 60 percent.

 Get EV Savings Tips